 We begin by positioning both parent and child divs.
 Next we set the top and left values of the child to be 50% each, which would be the center of the parent.
 However this sets the top left corner to be in the center so we’re not done.

-We need to move the child up (by half its height) and to the left (by half its width) so it’s center is what sits in the center of the parent element.
+We need to move the child up (by half its height) and to the left (by half its width) so its center is what sits in the center of the parent element.
 This is why we need to know the height (and here the width) of the child element.

 To do that we give the element a negative top and left margin equal to half its height and width.